mbrock/flatui-rails/README.md

 ## Usage

-Add to your application.css
+Add to your `application.css`, after require bootstrap.

     *= require flat-ui

-Add to your application.js
+Add to your `application.js`

     //= require flat-ui